Genie (feral child): Early life

 At the age of 11 months, Genie was still in overall good health and had no noted mental abnormalities, but had fallen to the 11th percentile for weight.
-The people who later studied her believed this was a sign that she was starting to suffer some degree of malnutrition.
-When she was 14 months old she came down with a fever and pneumonitis, and her parents took her to a pediatrician who had not previously seen her.
+The researchers who later studied her believed this was a sign that she was starting to suffer some degree of malnutrition.
+When she was 14 months old, she came down with a fever and pneumonitis, and her parents took her to a pediatrician who had not previously seen her.
 The pediatrician said that, although her illness prevented a definitive diagnosis, there was a possibility that she was mentally retarded and that the brain dysfunction kernicterus might be present, further amplifying her father's conclusion that she was severely retarded.

-Six months later, when Genie was 20 months old, her paternal grandmother was killed in a hit-and-run traffic accident.
-Her death affected Genie's father far beyond normal levels of grief, and because his son had been walking with her he held him responsible, further heightening his anger.
+Six months later, when Genie was 20 months old, her paternal grandmother was killed in a hit and run traffic accident.
+Her death affected Genie's father far beyond normal levels of grief, and because his son had been walking with her, he held him responsible, further heightening his anger.
 When the driver received only a probationary sentence for both manslaughter and drunk driving, Genie's father became delusional with rage.
-Scientists believed these events made him feel society had failed him and convinced him he would need to protect his family from the outside world, but in doing so he lacked the self-awareness to recognize the destruction his actions caused.
-Because he believed Genie was severely retarded he thought she needed him to protect her even further, and therefore decided to hide her existence as much as possible.
+Scientists believed these events made him feel society had failed him and convinced him he would need to protect his family from the outside world, but that in doing so he lacked the self-awareness to recognize the destruction his actions caused.
+Because he believed Genie was severely retarded, he thought she needed him to protect her even further, and therefore decided to hide her existence as much as possible.
 He immediately quit his job and moved his family into his mother's two-bedroom house, where he demanded her car and bedroom be left completely untouched as shrines to her, and further isolated his family.